How Businesses Can Utilize Holidays That Celebrate Entrepreneurs

 What better way to show your respect and admiration for a business owner you look up to.
 During Global Entrepreneurship Week or on National Entrepreneur’s Day, you can let your favorite business coach, owner, investor or partner know how much their work means to you and your business.
 Some of these coaches love to respond and give authentic little nudges of motivation.
 Seriously, I've been able to work with people by simply tagging them on social platforms like LinkedIn or Instagram.
 Try it!

 Take someone under your wing or thank your mentor

 In the same vein, maybe it’s your turn to help an up-and-comer out with the knowledge and experience you’ve gained over the years.
 From my experience within small business communities, one of the ways we can all grow and succeed is if we share our ideas and work together.
-That also seems to be the consensus as ‘sharing’ and ‘helping’ is the becoming the new form of ‘selling’.
+That also seems to be the consensus as ‘sharing’ and ‘helping’ has become the new form of ‘selling’.

 Prepare for your big day

-November 24, 2018 is Small Business Saturday – arguably the biggest day of the year for your business, but not necessarily because it can yield the most sales (although it should as well!).
+November 30, 2019 is Small Business Saturday, first introduced by American Express in 2019, – arguably the biggest day of the year for your business, but not necessarily because it can yield the most sales (although it should as well!).
 This is the day everyone knows about in your community and is essentially a free marketing campaign for your business.
 Check out the do’s and don’ts for Small Business Saturday here.

 All content provided herein is for educational purposes only.
 It is provided “as is” and neither the author nor Office Depot, Inc. warrant the accuracy of the information provided, nor do they assume any responsibility for errors, omissions or contrary interpretation of the subject matter herein.